-If you sell inventory out of the office, you can use Cerbo to:
+If you sell medications, supplements, lab kits, retail products, or other inventory out of the office, you can use Cerbo to:

 - Dispense inventory items in the course of adding the relevant charge(s) to the patient's chart.